Have you ever asked how to check which .NET Framework versions are installed on your…

 An architecture view of Exchange high availability namespace is shown below in the topology.

-- The Internal DNS zone will have a mail.exoip.com record that resolves to the load balancer internal IP address.
+- The internal DNS zone will have a mail.exoip.com record that resolves to the load balancer internal IP address.

 Configure Kemp load balancer

-Configure internal DNS Exchange Server
+Configure internal DNS for Exchange Server

 Configure internal and external URL in Exchange Server